The following are some questions we have been asked about the Yelapa Yoga Retreat .

 Flights are into Puerta Vallarta.
-There are many flights arriving daily from all over the world.
+There are many flights arriving daily from all over the world – many of them are direct.
 We suggest you spend the first night on the day your flight arrives in a hotel in Old Puerta Vallarta.
 Sunday morning you can walk a short distance to the main pier where a boat will take our group to Yelapa at 10 am.
 On our last trip to Yelapa we encountered several enormous whales frolicking in the sea not far from our boat.
 The cost of the boat ride from Puerta Vallarta and back is included in the fee.

 Is it safe to travel to Yelapa?

 Yes.
 Puerto Vallarta is frequently visited by travelers from all over the world and has a reputation for being very safe.
 Yelapa is small, without road access and very safe.
 Pura Vida is a 15-minute walk from the village along a narrow path and very safe.

 There will be a maximum of 18 participants.

 These retreats are suitable for anyone, regardless of age, physical ability or prior experience in yoga, breathwork, and meditation.
 The teaching is primarily guiding each participant back to their own intuitive knowing.
 Students come to these retreats for different reasons and with different backgrounds.
 The retreat experience is unique for everyone, allowing them to have the understanding and experience they need at that particular time.

 Will you find a roommate for me if I come by myself?